dvidelabs/flatcc/doc/binary-format.md

 All fields have exactly the same type and size as the little endian format but all scalars including floating point values are stored byteswapped within their field size.
+Offset types are also byteswapped.

 The buffer identifier is stored byte swapped if present.
 For example the 4-byte "MONS" identifier becomes "SNOM" in big endian format.
 It is